 Educating your designers and putting standard operating procedures in your labeling process is the best way to ensure your team is following best practices.

 This can be a tricky conversation with designers though, because while rasterizing / vectorizing text was a best practice in the past, currently it is not.

 A top-notch resource for current best practices on working with PDF files and preparing them for print is the Ghent Workgroup (www.gwg.org).
 While the Ghent Workgroup is a membership organization, there’s still plenty of valuable free information available on their website.

 3) Reading-Order Issues

-Ask anyone who’s not a graphic designer and they probably won’t have any idea what “reading-order” means relative to artwork design proofs.
+Ask anyone who’s not a graphic designer and they probably won’t have any idea what “reading-order” means relative to label design proofs.

 In design applications, text always goes in a text box, and these text boxes can get dragged around, reordered, deleted, and added as a design goes through revisions.
 Each one of these text boxes has a reading-order “tag” and these tags are created in the order that text boxes are created.
 As a result, if I create four text boxes, then shift them around on the page, my reading-order tags are now out of order.